frankrousseau/frankrousseau/README.md

 My name is Frank and I do software since 23 years.
 I mainly do web apps.
 In 2017, I founded CGWire, a company aiming at improving collaboration in animation studios.
+For that we delevop Kitsu, a production management platform.

 A few things about me: